-RUNNING THE EXAMPLE FILES
+RUNNING THE EXAMPLES

 This release of the Biome-BGC code comes with a simple set of example input and output files that illustrate the recommended procedure for running a simulation at a new site.
 The example simulation is for a site in Missoula, MT, using 44 years of meteorological data as processed by the MTCLIM program.
 The vegetation type is assumed to be a generic evergreen needleleaf forest.
-Instructions are given below for both PC and UNIX users.